ansys/DevRelDocs/2024R1/speos-client-api-24R1-md/sim/client-speos-sim.md

 CreateAreaRectangle | Creates a rectangular measure area | void CreateAreaRectangle(int viewerId, double xCenter, double yCenter, double width, double height)
 CreateAreaEllipse | Creates an elliptical measure area | void CreateAreaEllipse(int viewerId, double xCenter, double yCenter, double xRadius, double yRadius)
 CreateAreaPolygon | Creates a polygon measure area | void CreateAreaPolygon(int viewerId, System.Double[] xPoints, System.Double[] yPoints)
-GetMeasureValue | Gets the measure value from a defined type | double GetMeasureValue(int viewerId, int measureId) FindOccurrenceInActivePart | Search for occurrences of this object in the active Part | object FindOccurrenceInActivePart() FindOccurrenceInContextOf | Search for occurrences of this object in the specified Part | SpaceClaim.Api.V241.IDocObject FindOccurrenceInContextOf(SpaceClaim.Api.V241.IDocObject contextObject)
+GetMeasureValue | Gets the measure value from a defined type.
+Refer to [GetMeasureValue Enum List](resultlxp_getmeasurevalue_list_enum.md) for the possible values to be used.| double GetMeasureValue(int viewerId, int measureId)
+FindOccurrenceInActivePart | Search for occurrences of this object in the active Part | object FindOccurrenceInActivePart() FindOccurrenceInContextOf | Search for occurrences of this object in the specified Part | SpaceClaim.Api.V241.IDocObject FindOccurrenceInContextOf(SpaceClaim.Api.V241.IDocObject contextObject)
 ToString | Get a text representation of the object (used by the Script interpreter when the mouse cursor hovers an object variable) | string ToString()